-O: Are workers provided with 1 day off in every 7-day-period, or 2 in 14-day-period (where the law allows)? ⊠ Yes □ No Maximum number of days worked without a day off (in sample): day-period (where the law allows): Not applicable Total Hours P: Range of total hours: (Quote highest and lowest please include time period e.g. hour/week/month) Highest total hours 48 hours per week and Max 2.00 hours OT in a week Lowest total hours 40 hours per week R: If more than 60 total hours per week and this is legally allowed, are there other considerations?
-Please complete the boxes where relevant.
-Multi select is possible. ☑ Overtime is voluntary ☐ Onsite Collective bargaining allows 60+ hours/week ☐ Safeguards are in place to protect worker's health and safety ☐ Site can demonstrate exceptional circumstances ☐ Other reasons Please explain any checked boxes in R above Comments: (please state here any specific reasons/circumstances that explain the highest working hours) Please add details of examples where the site has demonstrated "exceptional circumstances".
+⊠ Yes □ No Maximum number of days worked without a day off (in sample): Not applicable Highest total hours 48 hours per week and Max 2.00 hours OT in a week Lowest total hours 40 hours per week ☑ Overtime is voluntary ☐ Onsite Collective bargaining allows 60+ hours/week ☐ Safeguards are in place to protect worker's health and safety ☐ Site can demonstrate exceptional circumstances ☐ Other reasons Please explain any checked boxes in R above Comments: (please state here any specific reasons/circumstances that explain the highest working hours) Please add details of examples where the site has demonstrated "exceptional circumstances".
 Please give details of any appropriate safeguards in place at the time of the 60+ hours working.
-Any other comments:
+Highest total hours Lowest total hours Overtime is Onsite Collector Safeguards a Site can dem Other reason Please explain a crumstances that expensive has demonstrated.